zemw/page/misc/_posts/2021-08-08-causality.md

 No valuable advice could be given to young people or their educators simply based on this result unless we understand how education shapes personal life and what kind of education one needs for successful career.
-A good educator is able to nurture talents reproducibly, not because he has knowledge of the empirical result, but because he understands how education works.
+A good educator is able to nurture talents reproducibly, not because he has the knowledge of the empirical result, but because he understands how education works.
 The empirical study only makes sense in so far as statistical concerns.
 It is not the causality that we value the most which reveal the nature of things.